Rest of England cricket teams: Origin of the name

 The earliest known mention of the concept occurs in a report by the London Evening Post of 7 to 9 September 1734 which states that the London Cricket Club, being "desirous of playing one more match before the season is expired, do challenge to play with any eleven men in England".
 The challenge excluded members of Croydon Cricket Club, with whom London were in dispute.
 It is possible that challenges of this sort had been issued previously but no records of them have been found.
 There had been matches involving, for example, a team representing one county against a team bearing a patron's name and it is possible that teams of the latter type included players from a wide geographical area.
 In the 1730s, "any eleven men in England" would in practice have come from the southeastern counties only: e.g., Berkshire, Essex, Hampshire, Kent, Middlesex, Surrey, Sussex.

-The majority of such teams were simply labelled "England" and sometimes the term "all-England" was used loosely in a generic sense but, strictly speaking, the teams represented "the Rest of England".
-The "all England" term per se was first used in reports of two Kent v England matches in 1739.
+The majority of such teams were simply labelled "England", sometimes used loosely in a generic sense but, strictly speaking, the teams represented "the rest of England".
+The term per se was first used in reports of two Kent v England matches in 1739.
 The first was at Bromley Common on Monday, 9 July, and billed as "eleven gentlemen of that county (i.e., Kent) and eleven gentlemen from any part of England, exclusive of Kent".
 Kent, described as "the unconquerable county", won by "a very few notches".
 The second match was at the Artillery Ground in Bunhill Fields, Finsbury on Monday, 23 July.
 This game was drawn and a report includes the phrase "eleven picked out of all (sic) England".
 Top-level cricket at that time, however, was limited to the southeastern counties.

 Before these matches, there were instances of teams representing a number of counties.
 On Thursday, 28 August 1729, a match between Edwin Stead's XI and Sir William Gage's XI was held at Penshurst Park, near Tunbridge Wells in Kent.
 The match had the alternative title of Kent (Stead) v Surrey, Sussex & Hampshire (Gage).
 It was 11-a-side and played for 100 guineas with some thousands watching.
 It seems to have been the first known innings victory as Gage "got (within three) in one hand, as the former did in two hands, so the Kentish men (i.e., Stead's team) threw it up".
 A contemporary report states that "(Thomas Waymark) turned the scale of victory, which for some years past has been generally on the Kentish side".
 Given a 1728 reference to the superiority of Kent in the 1720s, it would seem that only a team representing three other counties had the strength to compete against them.